 To better understand current events and threats, this book outlines the organizations and beliefs of domestic terrorists in the United States and how to counter their attacks on American democracy.

-Who are the American citizens—militant White nationalists and militant Islamists—committing acts of terrorism against their own country?
+Who are the American citizens—White nationalists and militant Islamists—perpetrating acts of terrorism against their own country?
 What are their grievances and why do they hate?
 How can this transnational peril be effectively addressed?

-Homegrown Hate is a groundbreaking and deeply researched work that directly compares militant White nationalists and militant Islamists in the United States.
-In this timely book, scholar and holistic justice activist Sara Kamali examines their self-described beliefs, grievances, and rationales and details their organizational structures.
-She presents compelling insight into the most pressing domestic threat to homeland security: American citizens who are targeting the United States according to their respective narratives of holy war.
-She also expertly provides the tools to combat this hate from within, eloquently offering hope in uncertain and divisive times.
-Innovative and engaging, Homegrown Hate is an indispensable resource for students, policy makers, and all who care about the future of civil rights and justice in the United States.
+Homegrown Hate is a groundbreaking and deeply researched work that directly compares White nationalists and militant Islamists in the United States.
+In this timely book, scholar and holistic justice activist Sara Kamali examines these Americans’ self-described beliefs, grievances, and rationales for violence, and details their organizational structures within a transnational context.
+She presents compelling insight into the most pressing threat to homeland security not only in the United States, but in nations across the globe: citizens who are targeting their homeland according to their respective narratives of victimhood.
+She also explains the hate behind the headlines and provides the tools to counter this hate from within, cogently offering hope in uncertain and divisive times.
+Innovative and engaging, this is an indispensable resource for all who cherish equity and justice in the United States and around the world.

 Our authors reflect on what twenty years of war has meant and how American militarism impacts both our wars abroad and conflicts and ideologies at home.Read More >